con-mcleod/AutoReporta-SmartaData/README.md

 I am an engineering intern at a major Australian energy retailer.

-Through my work, and in conversations with peers, I have identified that our data management procedures could be improved upon.
+Through my work I have identified that their data management procedures could be improved upon.
 This repository will be used for the software solution that I have devised to drive such an improvement.

 The project is broken down into two main areas: